vijithassar/bisonica/README.md

 On the other hand, Vega Lite is definitely still the way to go if you need its more elaborate graphical options, [faceted trellis plots](https://vega.github.io/vega-lite/docs/facet.html), a dynamic exploratory workflow powered by [evaluating string expressions](https://github.com/vega/vega-expression), or any of the features bisonica has intentionally omitted.

+## Omissions

+bisonica is still a work in progress and as such supports only a subset of Vega Lite functionality.
+The supported chart forms are listed in [`source/marks.js`](./source/marks.js).

+Data must be supplied [inline](https://vega.github.io/vega-lite/docs/data.html#inline) as an array of JavaScript objects attached to `specification.data.values`.

+Nested fields must be looked up using dot notation (e.g. `datum.field`), not bracket notation (e.g. `datum['field']`).

+Escaping special characters in field names is not supported.
+Instead, you should mutate your data before rendering to clean up the affected field names.

+Advanced Vega Lite features like [`facet`](https://vega.github.io/vega-lite/docs/composition.html#faceting) and [`parameters`](https://vega.github.io/vega-lite/docs/parameter.html) are not yet available.

+Rendering to alternative output formats such as `<canvas>` instead of `<svg>` will most likely never be supported.

 # Errors

 ## Catching